 LouLift is a sleek, clean and quiet way to navigate downtown Louisville and beyond.
 As one of the largest, all-electric fleets in the country, LouLift offers a comfortable ride for residents and visitors to our city.
 Whether riders are exploring the historic Whiskey Row in search of a glass of Kentucky bourbon or heading to Churchill Downs for a day at the track, let LouLift be a safe way to travel, fare-free and care free.

 TARC’s Adventure Bus provides transportation services to qualified non-profit organizations including neighborhood, faith-based, and local community groups that offer programs designed to enrich the lives of at-risk youth from low-income families in the Greater Louisville area.

 The Adventure Bus focuses on providing transportation services to groups of children 5 to 17 years of age who have no other means of taking educational trips and are not involved with fee-paid camps.

 TARC3, Paratransit Service

 Our TARC3 service operates 102 paratransit vehicles and serves as a safety net to ensure access to mobility is available for everyone in our region.
-For information on requesting a Reasonable Accommodation (including paratransit service for eligible visitors to our service area), submitting an ADA Complaint form, and TARC3 forms (including: Rider’s Guide,Application,Medical Forms, Re-certification, and more) please visit our Accessibility page.
+For information on requesting a Reasonable Accommodation, submitting an ADA Complaint form, and TARC3 forms (including: Rider’s Guide,Application,Medical Forms, Re-certification, and more) please visit our Accessibility page.